Live streaming · Remote recording · Distributed teams

 The host steers, everyone follows

 When the show starts, the page becomes a broadcast.
-As the host moves from one act to the next, every viewer's page smooth-scrolls with them, automatically.
+As the host -- or an off-air producer -- moves from one act to the next, every viewer's page smooth-scrolls with them, automatically.
 No clicking, no scrolling, no trying to find where the conversation is.

 The host can edit the script while the show is live, drop in an intermission for an ad read or a breath, send a banner across the page, or quick-mark a great moment for the post-show timestamp file.